scriptotek/otsrdflib/README.rst

     with open('out.ttl', 'wb') as fp:
         serializer.serialize(fp)

 Class order
 -----------

-By default, classes are ordered alphabetically by their URIS.
+By default, classes are ordered alphabetically by their URIs.

 A custom order can be imposed by adding classes to the `class_order` attribute.
 For a SKOS vocabulary, for instance, you might want to sort the concept scheme first,